 Surface: Paved promenade and road

-Bonus: The airport runway crosses the road near Eastern Beach.
-If a plane is landing or taking off while you run past, you will be about 50 metres from the tarmac.
-It is surreal.
+The airport runway crosses the road near Eastern Beach.
+If a plane is landing or taking off as you run past, you will be about 50 metres from the tarmac.
+It happens more often than you expect and never gets less strange.

 This route is popular with local runners in the evening.
-You will see plenty of people out between 6-8pm, especially in spring and autumn.
+Expect plenty of people out between 6pm and 8pm, especially in spring and autumn.

 Is the Europort and Reclaimed Land Area Good for Running?